How I Get Google Featured Snippets Using AI (in Just 5 Days)

 After refining the problem and solution, it’s time for the fun part—structuring a way to deliver my solution that’ll both educate and entertain my peeps.

-3. Creating the Content to Get a Featured Snippet
+3. Creating the Content to Get an AI Featured Snippet

 I’m big on trying to bring my perspective to my community in formats that not only educate, but also entertain them.
 I don’t nail it every time, but I’ve been incorporating these two factors into my creation process, and it’s become a common thread in almost all of my most successful content.